Undergraduate Course Catalog 2015-2016

 The UNH Library

-The UNH Library consists of the main Dimond Library and four science libraries specializing in biological sciences, chemistry, physics, and computer science, mathematics, and engineering.
+The UNH Library consists of the main Dimond Library and three science libraries specializing in chemistry, physics, and computer science, mathematics, and engineering.
 The Dimond Library offers seating for more than 1200, Zeke’s café, and an academic commons—a "one-stop shop" for information needs, including reference assistance, IT help, and media equipment (including video and audio equipment to borrow).
-Each library offers collaborative and individual work spaces, computer workstations, and WiFi throughout.
+All libraries offer collaborative and individual work spaces, computer workstations, and Wi-Fi throughout.
 Laptop ports are available in some spaces.

-The Biological Sciences Library (currently in Kendall Hall but relocating to Dimond in the summer of 2014), the Chemistry Library (Parsons Hall), the Engineering/Mathematics/Computer Science Library (Kingsbury Hall), and the Physics Library (DeMeritt Hall) offer customized service for the UNH scientific and engineering communities.
+The Chemistry Library (Parsons Hall), the Engineering/Mathematics/Computer Science Library (Kingsbury Hall), and the Physics Library (DeMeritt Hall) offer customized service for the UNH scientific and engineering communities.
 Each science library offers specialized reference assistance, reserve materials, reference and circulating collections, periodicals, and electronic resources specific to their fields.
-All science libraries provide WiFi and laptop ports, laptops, and computer workstations.
+All science libraries provide Wi-Fi and laptop ports, laptops, and computer workstations.
 Parsons, DeMeritt, and Kingsbury libraries have group meeting rooms that students may reserve; all have collaborative as well as quiet areas.